• Registration

 The course is completely code independent.
 No software is required.

-of the physics and theory involved.
-The math is kept simple and the emphasis is on
+physics and theory involved.
+The math is kept simple and the emphasis is on practical examples

-acceptable and appropriate for solving a wide range of practical problems.
-Practical
+and appropriate for solving a wide range of practical problems.
+Practical considerations of

-a great deal of data produced from the FE analysis, with many plies and stress
+deal of data produced from the FE analysis, with many plies and stress components to sort

-complete FEA projects.
-Options for composite system modelling, loads and boundary
+projects.
+Options for composite system modelling, loads and boundary conditions and solution

 The session covers a wide range of application techniques available and shows typical